LeDragoX/Win-Debloat-Tools/README.md

 - Make a Restore Point and Backup the Hosts file; ([`backup-system.ps1`](./scripts/backup-system.ps1))
 - Run WinAero Tweaker for Extra UI Customization and tell how to import my Profile; ([`all-in-one-tweaks.ps1`](./scripts/all-in-one-tweaks.ps1))
 - Download OOShutUp10 and import my Configuration file;
+- Download AdwCleaner and Run the latest version of for Virus/Adware scan;
 - Disable Telemetry from Scheduled Tasks and Optimize it;
 - Re-Enable useful Services & Disable the Heavy ones;
 - Disable Telemetry and Data Collection via Registry;